romnn/wasm-audio-effect-rack/README.md

 #### TODO

 - goal for today
+  - create a visualization gallery that keeps a list of al the available visualizations
+  - remove unnecessary stuff in rust and make the linter happy
+  - allow multiple connections to both the controllers and the viewers
+  - select the current parameterizer via the controller page
+  - inject the token using interceptors so i dont always forget in the api calls

+done

+- randomly generate a token
+- split the viewer and controller grpc services
 - stream data from rust backend to frontend
 - implement base class and interface for effects
 - effect parameterizer chaining
-  - select the current parameterizer via the controller page
+- allow to specify the token via the url

 - adriana

   - add a second thread with a very simple audio analyzer that just streams the audio volume to the frontend via websocket as a grpc message
   - use another temporary circular buffer for the width and for the color that is modified in the render loop based on the speed
   - only update the width targets once in a while and then gradually increase towards them based on the speed